The PA Transfer Tax: A Quick Guide to Pennsylvania Transfer Taxes

 In addition to transfer taxes, there are possible fees to consider, such as from a homeowner’s association or another local neighborhood organization.
 Again, as these can vary heavily based on location, it’s important to consult a professional.

-If you’re selling your home for sale by owner, consulting a professional might help with some of the finer points of the process and give you a better idea of what you can expect.
+If you’re selling your home for sale by owner, consulting a professional might help with some of the finer points of the process and give you a better idea of what you can expect when it comes to the pros and cons selling a h0use without a realtor.

 Transfer tax exemptions